Teaching Jobs in Dubai

 Great Base for Travel and International Mixing Place

 You will get to indulge your travel bug quite a bit while teaching in the UAE.
-It can feel a bit like getting paid to travel.
+It can feel a bit like getting paid to travel!
 How exactly does that work?
 A few factors conspire to make this the perfect job for a world traveller.
 First of all, you get quite a bit of paid time off.
 Secondly, you get a generous annual travel allowance.
-Many teachers use this money to see more of the world instead of going home for Christmas.
-The airports in Abu Dhabi and Dubai have some of the best international connections and inexpensive flights and this makes Europe, Africa, Southeast Asia and the rest of the Arab world easily accessible to teachers looking for a bit of adventure.
+Many teachers use this money to see more of the world instead of going home for Christmas or other holidays.
+The airports in Abu Dhabi and Dubai have some of the best international connections and inexpensive flights.
+This makes Europe, Africa, Southeast Asia and the rest of the Arab world easily accessible to teachers looking for a bit of adventure.

 Even when you’re working, you’ll be getting an international experience.
 Most people outside of the UAE don’t realize just how international and foreigner-friendly the country is.
-Five out of six residents here are international citizens and English is a de facto second language – you’ll notice many of the public signs are written in English.
-The cities of Abu Dhabi and Dubai are world-class metropolises, with hundreds of thousands of expats already living and working here.
+Five out of six residents here are international citizens and English is a de facto second language.
+You’ll notice many of the public signs are written in English.
+The cities of Abu Dhabi and Dubai are world-class metropolises, with tons of expats already living and working here.
 It’s very easy to meet new friends, with lots of social events and groups available – everything from sports teams to lively nightlife.
-We’ve heard from teachers that one of the things they treasure the most about teaching here is the international feeling and the diversity of colleagues they get to know.
-You will meet Footprints teachers from USA, Canada, South Africa, UK, Ireland, Australia, and New Zealand – as well as faculty colleagues from around the world and local co-teachers.

 The Place and the Lifestyle

-Types of Teaching Jobs, Schools, and Subjects Taught
+Types of Teaching Jobs, Schools, and the Subjects Taught

 There are a number of possibilities for teaching jobs in Dubai, nearby Abu Dhabi, and the United Arab Emirates in general.
 Many types of schools operate here, and the types of jobs available, grade levels and curricula taught are all varied – we’ll break all these down below.
 Of special note is the recent investment in reforming the public education system, led by Abu Dhabi – this is the best opening for foreign educators.